CyberFlameGO/svnpython/Doc/c-api/abstract.rst

    success, returns ``0``, sets *buffer* to the memory location and *buffer_len* to the buffer length.
 Returns ``-1`` and sets a :exc:`TypeError` on error.

-   .. versionadded:: 1.6

 .. cfunction:: int PyObject_CheckReadBuffer(PyObject *o)

    Returns ``1`` if *o* supports the single-segment readable buffer interface.
    Otherwise returns ``0``.

-   .. versionadded:: 2.2

 .. cfunction:: int PyObject_AsWriteBuffer(PyObject *obj, void **buffer, Py_ssize_t *buffer_len)

-   Returns a pointer to a writeable memory location.
+   Returns a pointer to a writable memory location.
 The *obj* argument must support the single-segment, character buffer interface.
 On success, returns ``0``, sets *buffer* to the memory location and *buffer_len* to the buffer length.
 Returns ``-1`` and sets a :exc:`TypeError` on error.

-   .. versionadded:: 1.6